 Customer retention - how can one make the customer stay with the company?

-The last one is the main focus of this study.
+The last one, customer retention, is the main focus of this study.

 Improving the loyalty of the customer base is profitable to the company.
 This has its source in multiple factors, the most important one being the cost of acquisition.
 Multiple studies have shown that retaining customers costs less than attracting new ones (Dick and Basu 1994; Gefen 2002; Buckinx and Poel 2005).
 Moreover, there is some evidence that loyal customers are less sensitive to the competitor’s actions regarding price changes (Achrol and Kotler 1999; Choi et al. 2006).

-There are 2 basic approaches for the company to deal with customer churn.
+There are two basic approaches for the company to deal with customer churn.
 The first one is an “untargeted” approach.
 The company seeks to improve its product quality and relies on mass advertising to reduce the churn.
 The other way is a “targeted” approach - the company tries to address aim their marketing campaigns at the customers that are more likely to churn (Burez and Poel 2007).
 This approach can be divided further, by how the targeted customers are chosen.
 The company can target only those that have already decided to resign from a further relationship.
 For example, in contractual settings, this can mean canceling the subscription or breaching the contract.
 The other way to approach the churn problem is to try to predict, which customers are likely to churn soon.
-This has the advantage of having lower cost, as the customers that are about to leave are likely to have high demands from the last-minute deal proposed to them (Tamaddoni Jahromi et al. 2010).
+This has the advantage of having lower cost, as the customers that are about to leave are likely to have high demands from the last-minute deal proposed to them (Tamaddoni Jahromi et al., 2010).

 As pointed out by Tamaddoni Jahromi et al. (2010) in their literature review, most of the studies concerning churn prediction were done in contractual settings.
-In other words, churn was defined as the client resigning from using the company’s services by canceling the subscription or breaching the contract.
+In other words, churn was defined as the client resigning from using the company’s services by cancelling the subscription or breaching the contract.
 Such a way to specify the churn is different from the businesses in which the customer doesn’t have to inform the company about resigning.

 One problem that arises in the non-contractual setting is the definition of churn.
 As there is no clear moment that the customer decides not to use the company’s services anymore, it has to be specified by the researcher based on the goals that one has to achieve from the churn analysis.
 Oliveira (2012) defined partial churners as the customers not making new purchases in the retail shop for the next 3 months.
 A different approach was used by Buckinx and Poel (2005).
 All the customers that had the frequency of purchases below average were treated as “churners” since these customers were shown to provide little value to the company.